 Data transformation includes re-arranging, selecting, changing, and aggregating data.
 Assuming that we have data in the form of a tibble or data frame, dplyr provides a range of simple tools to transform this data.

-The 6 essential dplyr commands which we will examine in Section 3.2 are:
+The essential dplyr functions which we will examine in Section 3.2 are:

-mutatecomputes variables (columns) and adds them to existing ones;
+mutate()computes new variables (columns) and adds them to the existing ones;

-Not quite as essential but still useful dplyr commands include:
+Not quite as essential but still useful dplyr functions include:

 After working through this chapter, you should be able to use dplyr to: